 PNO is not accepting new applications at this time.
 When we are able to accept applications, the following process will apply:

 After PNO receives a completed Enrollment Form, a Washington D.C.-based staff member will establish email or postal mail contact with the individual and answer immediate questions.
-When time permits, PNO will assign a Reentry Consultant to work with an individual six months in advance of transfer to a halfway house or to home confinement.
+When time permits, PNO will assign a Reentry Consultant to work with an individual six months in advance of transfer to a halfway house or to home confinement, or as soon as practicable.

 The Reentry Consultant and the individual will determine the best way to communicate: via Corrlinks, postal mail, telephone, video call, or a combination of those.
 Together the individual and the Reentry Consultant will lay groundwork, make connections, and plan for a successful return.